sandialabs/LoQS/README.md

 Alternatively, you can use any other tag or commit hash instead of `v0.9.12` if you are working off of a feature branch.

+### Visualization

+LoQS now has some capability to turn circuit diagrams into LaTeX via the quantikz package.
+This requires several non-`pip` installable system packages:

+- `pdflatex`, commonly from the a TeX installation
+- `poppler`, which is used

+For Mac, consider install TeX and `poppler` through Homebrew.
+On Linux, install through your package manager.

 ## Documentation

 This project uses JupyterBook for documentation.